RDIM Step 2 - Manage Organise Data Data Storage - Active or Working Data

 Researchers may need different storage and collaboration solutions at different stages of the Research (Data and Information) Asset Lifecycle.
 The options, also listed under ‘Active Storage and Collaboration Options’ are suitable for storing active (working) data, collaborating with other researchers, and/or creating backups.

-JCU approved data storage options include:
+JCU approved storage options for safe active data include:

-• Shared university network drive (e.g. G, H etc)
+• Shared university network drive (e.g. G, H etc.)

 • External cloud storage/collaboration space (e.g., Dropbox, Google Drive).